The Plus White Oral Care

 Proper Flossing Technique

 Brushing alone won't thoroughly clean your teeth.
 Food particles get trapped between teeth and along the gum line where brushes cannot reach.
 These are the places in your mouth that plaque will start to build up.
-Now, look yourself in the mirror, string up those fingers and let's plan our attack on plaque!
+Here’s how to make sure you’re doing it correctly!

 - Take a piece of your favorite dental floss, about 18 inches long.

-- Wrap each end of the floss around each index finger and using your thumbs, secure it in place.
+- Wrap each end of the floss around each index finger and using your thumbs, secure it in place between teeth.

-- Pull the floss taught and with a gentle back and forth motion, slide the floss between your teeth and bring it down under the gum line.
+- Pull the floss taut and with a gentle back and forth motion, slide it between your teeth and bring it down under the gum line.

 - Release the tension from the floss so you can wrap the floss around the surface of the tooth that is to be cleaned.